jianyangqt/gctb_doc/md/4BayesianAlphabet.md

 **\--bayes** S

-Specify the Bayesian alphabet for the analysis, e.g. S. Different alphabet launch different models, which principally differ in the prior specification for the SNP effects.
+Specify the Bayesian alphabet for the analysis, e.g. $S$.
+Different alphabet launch different models, which principally differ in the prior specification for the SNP effects.
 The available alphabet include

 * B: Each SNP effect is assumed to have an i.i.d. mixture prior of a t-distribution $t(0, \tau^2, \nu)$ with a probability $\pi$ and a point mass at zero with a probability $1-\pi$.